25+ of the Most Beautiful Lighthouses in the USA You Have To Visit

 Old Point Loma Light, Cabrillo Nat’l Monument, San Diego, Southern Coast, California

 Cabrillo National Monument has some pretty awesome things to do there.
 Not only is there the cutest little California lighthouse (and one of the first on the west coast), which is probably the most quaint of all of the lighthouses in the USA, but there is a visitors center where you can get behind the lens and make awesome faces.
-We visited without kids and can’t wait to take them back to experience the grounds, the lighthouse, the lens and the tide pools.
+We visited with the kids and they loved walking the trails and experiencing the grounds, the lighthouse, the lens and the tide pools.
+Perfect addition to a San Diego trip.

 Tip: Cabrillo National Monument is part of the National Parks Service and there is an entry fee to the entire area.
 If you bring your National Parks pass, your vehicle and passengers are covered.
 Oh, and don’t forget your National Parks Passport to get a stamp.